LuckyHyena/DnD/homebrew/5e_reference.md

 # Evade

-> **homebrew:** To *evade* means "take no damage on any successful Dexterity saving throw, or half damage on a failed save".
+> **homebrew definition:** To *evade* means "take no damage on any successful Dexterity saving throw, or half damage on a failed save".

 ---